dsilalahi/LinuxRecipes/ai/azure-ai-doc-inttelligence.md

 ---

 ## 2. **Project Scope**
+  - **Data Labeling Needs**: If custom models are required, estimate the time and resources needed for labeling training data.
+   - **Integration Requirements**: Identify the systems or workflows the solution will integrate with (e.g., ERP, CRM, RPA tools).
 - **Prebuilt vs. Custom Models**:
-     - Assess whether prebuilt models suffice or if custom models need to be trained.
-   - **Data Labeling Needs**:
+  - **Prebuilt Models** often require minimal configuration but are limited to specific document types.
+  - **Custom Models** need labeled training data and time to iteratively refine models.
-     - If custom models are required, estimate the time and resources needed for labeling training data.
+- **Labeling Effort**: If creating custom models, estimate how much effort is needed to label documents for training.
-   - **Integration Requirements**:
-     - Identify the systems or workflows the solution will integrate with (e.g., ERP, CRM, RPA tools).

 ---